-Total operating expenses for the 2015-16 year decreased significantly in comparison to the prior fiscal year.
-The District elected to provide a salary increase averaging 2.4% to MCC employees following the 2014-15 year though the overall number of budgeted positions decreased.
-Scholarship expenses decreased 14.7% in line with the drop in student enrollment which has a direct effect on aid that is offered.
-Depreciation fell by 25.4% with the removal of modular buildings on the Kingman campus in preparation for new construction which also carried over to a loss on disposal of capital assets.
-The District remained committed to energy efficiency projects which in turn dropped the communications and utilities expense.
+Total operating expenses for the 2016-17 year decreased in comparison to the prior fiscal year.
+The District elected to provide a salary increase averaging 2.4% to MCC employees following the 2015-16 year though the overall number of budgeted positions decreased.
+Scholarship expenses increased slightly as all funding sources for student assistance was maximized.
+Depreciation rose by 4.4% as the new construction in Kingman was included as a depreciable asset upon its completion.
+The District remained committed to energy efficiency projects which in turn stabilized the communications and utilities expense.
 Descriptions of the expenses included in the functional areas of the District are shown below.